Math is Fun

 A Coefficient is a number used to multiply a variable (4x means 4 times x, so 4 is a coefficient)

-An Operator is a symbol (such as +, ×, etc) that represents an operation (ie you want to do something with the values).
+An Operator is a symbol, like +, ×, etc, that shows an operation.
+It tells us what to do with the value(s).

 A Term is either a single number or a variable, or numbers and variables multiplied together.